-We and our directors and executive officers, as well as certain of our other stockholders affiliated with certain of our directors and entities affiliated with OrbiMed Private Investments, have agreed that, without the prior written consent of Morgan Stanley & Co.
-LLC and Goldman Sachs & Co.
-LLC on behalf of the underwriters, we and they will not, during the period ending on and including the 90th day (or the 30th day, in the case of entities affiliated with OrbiMed Private Investments) after the date of this prospectus (the restricted period):
+We and our directors and executive officers, as well as certain of our other stockholders affiliated with certain of our directors, have agreed that, without the prior written consent of the representatives on behalf of the underwriters, we and they will not, during the period ending on and including the 90th day after the date of this prospectus (the restricted period):

 - offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for shares of common stock; - file any registration statement with the SEC relating to the offering of any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
-In addition, we and each such person agrees that, without the prior written consent of Morgan Stanley & Co.
-LLC and Goldman Sachs & Co.
-LLC on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.
+In addition, we and each such person agrees that, without the prior written consent of the representatives on behalf of the underwriters, we or such other person will not, during the restricted period, make any demand for, or exercise any right with respect to, the registration of any shares of common stock or any security convertible into or exercisable or exchangeable for common stock.